asligook/VNL-2025-Predictor/README.md

 Now you can simulate the tournament and see the predicted winner! 🏆

-**Ps.** Do not forget to check the official match results after the quarter-finals next week to see what will actually happen!
+**Ps.** Do not forget to check the official match results after the quarter-finals next week to see what will actually happen.

+25.07.2025 update -- Quarter finals are predicted with 4/4 accuracy!
+Let's see what's going to happen in the semi-finals!